Iron Man 3: Plot

 Tracing the Mandarin to Miami, Stark infiltrates his headquarters using improvised weapons.
 Inside, he discovers the Mandarin is an English actor named Trevor Slattery, who is oblivious to the actions carried out in his image.
-Killian then captures Stark.
-He reveals he has subjected Potts to Extremis in the hope Stark will help fix Extremis' flaws while trying to save her.
-When Hansen betrays Killian by threatening to jeopardize his operations, Killian fatally shoots her.
+Killian, the real Mandarin behind Slattery's cover, then captures Stark.
+Killian, who appropriated Hansen's Extremis research as a cure for his own disability and expanded the program to include injured war veterans, reveals he has subjected Potts to Extremis in the hope Stark will help fix Extremis' flaws while trying to save her.
+When Hansen betrays Killian by threatening to jeopardize his operations, Killian kills her.

 Stark escapes and reunites with Rhodes, discovering that Killian intends to attack President Ellis aboard Air Force One, using the Iron Patriot armor, controlled by Savin.
 Stark kills Savin, saving the passengers and crew, but cannot stop Killian from abducting Ellis.
-At an impounded damaged oil tanker, Killian intends to kill Ellis on live television.
-The Vice President would then become a puppet leader, following Killian's orders, in exchange for Extremis to cure his young daughter's disability.
-Stark and Rhodes infiltrate the platform, aided by the remaining Iron Man suits, controlled remotely by J.A.R.V.I.S..
+At an impounded damaged oil tanker, Killian intends to kill Ellis on live television, so that the Vice President would then become a puppet leader following Killian's orders, in exchange for Extremis curing his young daughter's disability.
+Stark and Rhodes infiltrate the platform, aided by the Iron Man suits, remotely controlled by J.A.R.V.I.S..
 Rhodes secures the President and takes him to safety, while Stark discovers Potts has survived the Extremis procedure.
-Before he can save her, a rig collapses around them, and she falls to the platform below, causing Stark to believe her dead.
+Before he can save her, a rig collapses around them, and she falls to the platform to her apparent death.
 Stark fights Killian but finds himself cornered.
-Killian, who appropriated Hansen's Extremis research as a cure for his own disability and expanded the program to include injured war veterans, reveals he is the real Mandarin behind Slattery's cover.
 Potts, whose Extremis powers allowed her to survive the fall, kills Killian to save Stark.

 As a gesture of his devotion to Potts, Stark orders J.A.R.V.I.S. to destroy all the Iron Man suits.
 The Vice President and Slattery are arrested, and Happy awakens from his coma.
-With Stark's help, Potts's Extremis effects are stabilized; and Stark promises to scale back his life as Iron Man, undergoing surgery to remove the shrapnel near his heart and throwing his obsolete chest arc reactor into the sea.
+With Stark's help, Potts's Extremis effects are stabilized.
+Stark promises to scale back his life as Iron Man, undergoing surgery to remove the shrapnel near his heart and throwing his obsolete chest arc reactor into the sea.
 He muses that, even without the technology, he will always be Iron Man.